Leaders who spend time in personal mission development live fuliflled lives, because of their deliberate intent

 Ready to begin identifying your talent/passions?

-"I live to flourish, so that I inspire leaders to live, love and lead at a remarkable level so we can each make the dent in the universe that is in our hearts.
+"I inspire leaders to live, love and lead at a remarkable level so they become a 'rockstar' in their organization or industry and can make the dent in the universe that is in their heart"

-It doesn't define "what I am going to do" it simply defines what is important to me and how I want to show up in the world - this enables me the freedom and flexibility to go where I am inspired (both physically, mentally and emotionally) and enables me to feed my three hungers.
+It doesn't define "what I am going to do."
+It simply defines what is important to me and how I want to show up in the world.
+This enables me the freedom and flexibility to go where I am inspired (both physically, mentally and emotionally), It also enables me to feed my three hungers.

-Once you understand your purpose in life, the key is to align it with all parts of your life -- your personal life, your work life, your community.
+Once you understand your purpose in life, the key is to align it with all parts of your life.
+How you show up in your personal life, your work life, and your community.

-Acting with clear purpose means you no longer feel tired and out of whack.
-Living a life of congruence and alignment, expressing who you truly are as fully as possible is true success.
-That makes for a life worth living.
+Acting with a clear purpose means you no longer feel tired and out of whack.
+True success is living a life of congruence and alignment, expressing who you are as fully as possible.
+That makes for an experience of life worth having.